Skip to main content

 How a Benefits Enrollment Center helped Harry find $7,175 in annual savings

-Harry and his wife later found Legal Services for the Elderly, a local Benefits Enrollment Center (BEC) in Maine.
-They offered Medicare 101 presentations, and desperate to find help, they opted to get more information.
+Eventually, Harry and his wife heard about Legal Services for the Elderly, a local Benefits Enrollment Center (BEC) in Maine.
+The center offered Medicare 101 presentations, and— desperate to find help—the couple opted to get more information.

-BECs offer services like this, outreach programs that help Medicare members with low income and people with disabilities find and enroll in all the benefits programs they may qualify for.
+At more 87 BEC centers in 38 states across the country, Medicare members with low income and people with disabilities can find and enroll in all the benefits programs they may qualify for.
 No one at a BEC will try to sell you anything or steer you toward a certain program.
 And talking to a benefits counselor is free and 100% private.

-With a sympathetic ear, her benefits counselor at Legal Services for the Elderly listened to the couple’s struggles and came up with a solution.
-In the end, they helped Harry and his wife apply for food assistance benefits through the Supplemental Nutrition Assistance Program, as well as a Medicare Savings Program (MSP).
+With a sympathetic ear, the couple’s benefits counselor at Legal Services for the Elderly listened to their struggles and came up with a solution.
+In the end, the counselor helped Harry and his wife apply for food assistance benefits through the Supplemental Nutrition Assistance Program, as well as a Medicare Savings Program (MSP).

 Their counselor explained that by getting Harry into an MSP, the program would reinstate his Medicare Part B coverage.
 Even better, the state would pay any penalty (if he received one) for not having Part B in place.
 The MSP Harry qualified for—the Qualified Medicare Beneficiary Program (QMB)—would cover all of his Medicare co-payments and premiums.
 It would also automatically qualify him for Part D Extra Help.

 These programs will give us some relief, so we don’t have to worry about money so much.
-We’re so thankful for the help.”
+We’re so thankful for the help,” Harry's wife said.

 Harry wasn't the only one missing out on money-saving benefits